 A Visual Tool to Specify Topics

 Effective topic management goes beyond simple keyword searches.
 To properly describe abstract concepts such as innovation, or to disambiguate brand names such as Amazon and Apple one needs to consider synonyms, singular and plural versions of a term, grammatical variations, lists of related products, etc.

-To formally describe such multiple appearances, regular expressions are very useful (see Part 3 of the Tutorial on Topics and Term Lists).
+To formally describe such multiple appearances, regular expressions are very useful.
 But defining them can be a tedious task, pondering over a wide range of possible combinations.
 Most likely the result will be incomplete, since it is almost impossible to think of every possible combination.
 To overcome this problem, the Topic Wizard suggest a list of prefixes and suffixes, as well as frequent phrases preceding or following the term, grouped together in a word tree-based fashion.
 Please note that adding prefixes and suffixes extends the result set, while switching to phrase mode limits the result set).

 How to Access and Use the Topic Wizard

 The Topic Wizard is available from each line defined in the Topic Editor, which is accessible via the drop-down menu in the third column of the advanced search dialog.
 As shown in the figure above, its user interface consists of a mode selector, the central term list, visual tree structures to the left and right, and additional options in the footer menu:

 Main Interface Components

 - Mode Selector.
 Located in the lower part of the window, it allows to switch between suffix and prefix modes, or activate the word tree representation to restrict the query to specific phrases.